Chitty Bang Bang

-Chitty Bang Bang was the informal name of a number of celebrated British racing cars, built and raced by Count Louis Zborowski and his engineer Clive Gallop in the 1920s, which inspired the book, film and stage musical Chitty-Chitty-Bang-Bang.
+Chitty Bang Bang was the informal name of a number of celebrated British racing cars, built and raced by Count Louis Zborowski and his engineer Clive Gallop in the 1920s, which inspired the book Chitty-Chitty-Bang-Bang.

-The Chittys were built in Canterbury, Kent and stored at Higham Park, Zborowski's country house at Bridge near Canterbury.
+The cars were built in Canterbury, Kent in the workshop of Bligh Brothers coachbuilders, and stored at Higham Park, Zborowski's country house at Bridge near Canterbury.
 The cars were so loud that Canterbury reportedly passed a by-law prohibiting them from entering within the city walls.
 The origin of the name "Chitty Bang Bang" is disputed, but may have been inspired by aeronautical engineer Letitia Chitty, the sound of an idling aeroplane engine or from a salacious World War I song.

 Chitty 1

-Chitty 1 was a chain-driven customised Mercedes chassis containing a 23-litre 6-cylinder Maybach aero-engine.
+Chitty 1 was a chain-driven customised Mercedes chassis powered by a 23-litre 6-cylinder Maybach Mb.IVa aero engine.
 It won two races at its debut at Brooklands in 1921, coming second to another Zborowski car in a sprint race at the same event.
 Chitty 1 was fitted with four seats and a crude, oversized exhaust pipe, in order to mislead the handicappers and spectators.
 Its top speed on the day was 100.75 miles per hour (162.14 km/h).

-For its next outing, Chitty 1 was refitted, as a two-seater with a cowled radiator and a properly plumbed exhaust.
+For its next outing, Chitty 1 was refitted as a two-seater with a cowled radiator and a properly plumbed exhaust.
 It attained nearly 120 mi/h on one occasion, and had its race handicap consistently reappraised.
 It subsequently crashed, removing three fingers from a timing official.
-The car was rebuilt, and passed into the ownership of the sons of Arthur Conan Doyle, but was quickly retired as a racing car, and was later bought for spare parts by John Morris, the Maybach engine being offered to Bill Boddy, editor of Motor Sport magazine.
+The car was rebuilt and passed into the ownership of the sons of Arthur Conan Doyle, but was quickly retired as a racing car, and was later bought for spare parts by John Morris, the Maybach engine being offered to Bill Boddy, editor of Motor Sport magazine.

 Chitty 2

-Chitty 2 had a shorter wheelbase, an 18.8-litre Benz Bz.IV aero-engine and the coachwork was carried out by Bligh Brothers of Canterbury, England.
+Chitty 2 had a shorter wheelbase, an 18.8-litre Benz Bz.IV aero engine, and the coachwork was carried out by Bligh Brothers of Canterbury, England.
 It was never as successful as its predecessor, but took part in several road races, including a Sahara Desert expedition in 1922.
 It later became the property of the Crawford Auto-Aviation Museum in Cleveland, Ohio.
-It is now part of the private collection of Bob Bahre at his home in Paris Hill, Maine (the former mansion of Hannibal Hamlin, Lincoln's first Vice-President).
+Chitty 2 was part of Bob Bahre's private collection until his death in April 2020.